dfernandez79/barman/README.md

 result = extend(merge(o1, o2), {prop: o1.prop});
 ```

-With this implementation you don't have a proper _Trait class_, but it works and covers all the characteristics of a trait mentioned in the [traits paper]:
+With this implementation you don't have a proper _Trait class_, but it works and covers most of the characteristics of a trait mentioned in the [traits paper]:

 * Composition of traits is symmetric: `merge(o1, o2) == merge(o2, o1)`
 * The same method added from different traits doesn't generate a conflict: `merge(o1, o2, o1) == merge(o1, o2)`